kevinyokutran/PlaygroundOSS/Doc/Android_Build.md

 ```

 ### For Ubuntu
-Run Ubuntu, search your computer for local ressource, type "text editor" and launch it.
+Run Ubuntu, search your computer for local resource, type "text editor" and launch it.

 - Go inside '/home/myUserName' with the file explorer, right click, select show hidden files in the popup menu.
 - Select ```.bashrc```